Sam Esmail: 2014–2020: Mr. Robot, Homecoming and other series

 Originally intending it as a follow-up feature film to Comet, Esmail began working on the technological thriller Mr. Robot in the late 2000s, inspired in part by the 2008 financial crisis and the Arab Spring.
-He has said that the main character, Elliot, is a "thinly-veiled version" of himself; like Elliot, Esmail also suffers from social anxiety and is from Washington Township in New Jersey.
+He has said that the main character, Elliot, is a "thinly-veiled version" of himself; like Elliot, Esmail also has social anxiety and is from Washington Township in New Jersey.
 He was later inspired to take what he had written and create a pilot for what he imagined would be a four-or-five season show.
 Having secured management from Anonymous Content, Esmail shopped his projects around to many different television networks and began developing the show with USA Network in 2014.

 Mr. Robot premiered on the USA Network on June 24, 2015.
 Esmail is the creator, executive producer and head writer of the series.
 Beginning with season two, Esmail also directed all episodes of the show; in total he directed thirty-eight of its forty-five episodes.
 The first season of the show was critically acclaimed and Esmail himself was nominated for two Emmys, among other awards.
 The following three seasons of the show premiered in July 2016, October 2017, and October 2019, respectively.

 In a 2015 interview, Esmail explained the influence of his experiences as a second-generation American on his work, saying, "I tend to write about alienated figures who can't connect with others and who are kind of distant from American culture.
 It's not something I am consciously doing but it's something that happens to be infused inside me because of my experience growing up in America."
 Following the wide recognition of Mr. Robot, Esmail formed his own production company, Esmail Corp.

 In early 2017, Esmail was called on by Universal Pictures to produce a film centered around the Bermuda Triangle, but production has since not been carried through.